Curriculum and Instruction

 The Doctor of Philosophy in Education degree in Education - Curriculum and Instruction is designed for teachers and other educational personnel who seek to improve their performance in general and specialized areas in either the public schools or the private sector.
 This program is designed for students who desire positions requiring advanced preparation at the highest level with emphasis on theories of curriculum and instruction and in-depth preparation in research.
 For example, this program is oriented toward students who aspire to positions with institutions of higher education, state departments of education in the United States, ministries of education in foreign countries, educational sections of human service agencies, business and industry, and public schools.

-The admissions committee may possibly recommend a student for admission who shows some deviation from departmental standards if, in the committee’s opinion, the student shows unusual professional promise.
+The admissions committee may possibly recommend a student for admission who shows some deviation from program standards if, in the committee’s opinion, the student shows unusual professional promise.

 Any prospective doctoral candidate with a grade point average of less than 3.25 and 20 credit hours of doctoral work will not be allowed to continue in the program and will not be re-admitted at a later date.
 Students must accumulate an overall grade point average of 3.50 for all doctoral work to qualify to take the preliminary examination.